|Values are valid only on day of printing.|

-Maple syrup urine disease (MSUD) is an autosomal recessive deficiency of the branched-chain ketoacid dehydrogenase (BCKDH) complex.
+Maple syrup urine disease (MSUD) is an inborn error of metabolism caused by the deficiency of the branched-chain ketoacid dehydrogenase (BCKDH) complex.
 The BCKDH complex is involved in the metabolism of the branched-chain amino acids (BCAA): isoleucine (Ile), leucine (Leu), and valine (Val).
-Classic MSUD presents in the neonate with feeding intolerance, failure to thrive, vomiting, lethargy, and maple syrup odor to urine and cerumen.
+MSUD patients can be divided into 5 phenotypes: classic, intermediate, intermittent, thiamine-responsive, and dihydrolipoyl dehydrogenase (E3)-deficient depending on the clinical presentation and response to thiamine administration.
+Classic MSUD which is the most common and most severe form, presents in the neonate with feeding intolerance, failure to thrive, vomiting, lethargy, and maple syrup odor to urine and cerumen.
 If untreated, it progresses to irreversible mental retardation, hyperactivity, failure to thrive, seizures, coma, cerebral edema, and possibly death.

-MSUD is a panethnic condition, but is most prevalent in the Old Order Mennonite community in Lancaster, Pennsylvania.
-The incidence of MSUD is approximately 1:200,000 live births in the general population and 1:760 live births among the Old Order Mennonites.
+MSUD is a panethnic condition, but is most prevalent in the Old Order Mennonite community in Lancaster, Pennsylvania with an incidence there of 1:760 live births.
+The incidence of MSUD is approximately 1:185,000 live births in the general population.

 Follow-up of patients with maple syrup urine disease